cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     This guide assumes that you are familiar and comfortable with administration of a Cyrus installation, and system administration in general.

-    It assumes you are intalling from source or tarball.
+    It assumes you are installing from source or tarball.
 If you want to install from package, use the upgrade instructions from the package provider.

 ..  contents:: Upgrading: an overview